NoNotNotes/Mneme/Garden/others/oncology.md

 >[!TIP] Breast Self-Examination
 >The best way to detect breast cancer early is to perform regular self-examination by 20 years of age.
 >- Examination is done after menstruation, or on the same day of the month for postmenopausal women.
 While self-examination is important, clinical breast examinations should also be done every 3 to 5 years.
 For women over the age of 45, an annual mammogram is recommended.
 For women 55 or older, a biennial mammogram is recommended.
 >- While in a standing position, assess for symmetry of the breasts.
 Use both hands to examine the breasts.
 While in a lying position, support the back on the side of the breast to be palpated.
-Palpate the breast tissues from the center to the periphery in a circular motion with the finger tips.
+Palpate the breast tissues from the center to the periphery in a circular motion with the fingertips.
 Palpation includes the tail of Spence (part of the breast) and the axillary area (common area for lymph node involvement).

 1. **Risk Factors**:
 	- Advanced menarche (<11 years), delayed menopause (>50 years)